Who May Apply

 Georgetown Law will only accept transfer applications from those who will have completed their first year of study at the time of matriculation into Georgetown Law.
 Applicants who will have earned in excess of 35 credits by the time of matriculation into Georgetown Law are not eligible to apply as a transfer student.
 Students who will have earned 36 credit hours or more at the time of matriculation into Georgetown Law are eligible to apply as a Visiting Student.

 Please be advised that the Law Center will accept for transfer a maximum of 31 semester hours of academic credit from an ABA-approved law school.
 Credit is not usually granted for law school courses beyond the first year.
-For more information about academic requirements for transfer students please review the Georgetown Law Bulletin.
+For more information about academic requirements for transfer students please review the Georgetown Law Student Handbook.

 May part-time students apply to transfer into the full-time program?